 The complexity of your wedding cake will send the price of it skyrocketing.
 Time-consuming tasks for the baker such as hand painting, edible gold, sugar flowers, and other intricate details will increase the cost of the cake.

 Keeping your wedding cake simple will really help you keep the cost down.
-Simple cakes can be very elegant and lend itself to go with just about every style.
+Simple cakes can be very elegant and lend themselves to go with just about every style.
+Consider a modern, clean-lined cake with different layers or the trendy naked cake.
+Both these styles really impress but don't cost a lot to create.

-Fondant frosting on a wedding cake gives a smooth and neat appearance but increase the cost of the cake.
+Fondant frosting on a wedding cake gives a smooth and neat appearance but increases the cost of the cake.
 Buttercream frosting isn't quite as smooth but it can still look polished if done right.
+Ask your bakery for photos of examples so you can see what the difference looks like coming from your baker.
 Buttercream frosting also tastes much better than fondant, which all the guests will appreciate.

 Add Real Flowers